virgesmith/neworder/docs/examples/parallel.md

 {{ include_snippet("./docs/examples/src.md", show_filename=False) }}

+!!! note "Optional dependencies"
+    This example requires optional dependencies, see [system requirements](../..#system-requirements) and use:

+    `pip install neworder[parallel]`

 ## Setup

 Firstly, we import the necessary modules and check we are running in parallel mode: